Estate Planning is not for Dummies

 If one or more of these situations applies to you, or if you have questions about any of these situations, then you need the counsel and advice of an experienced estate planning attorney.
 Someone dedicated to drafting wills, trusts and powers of attorney for persons of all ages.
 Someone with the expertise to know and understand the needs of the elderly and disabled.

 At Hale Ball Carlson Baumgartner Murphy, PLC, our attorneys and staff are dedicated to providing personalized service and quality representation to serve your estate planning needs.
 Call our offices in Fairfax, Virginia, today at 703-591-4900 or contact us by e-mail now to schedule an appointment.
+Our attorneys are also skilled in handling all types of trusts, including traditional trusts (ex. spendthrift trusts) and non-traditional trusts (ex. pet trusts and resulting/constructive trusts).

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.